irmen/Serpent/README.md

 Package is available on www.nuget.org as 'Razorvine.Serpent'.
 Full source code can be found in ./dotnet/ directory.
-Example usage can be found in ./dotnet/Serpent.Test/Example.cs
+Example usage can be found in ./dotnet/Serpent.Test/Example.cs The project is a dotnet core project targeting NetStandard 2.0.

 JAVA